Kaushalkurdiya/Alzheimer-s-Disease-Classfication-using-Machine-learning/README.md

 # Using-Machine-Learning-to-Predict-Alzheimer-s-Disease

-#### Abstract
-Alzheimer’s disease is a progressive brain disorder that leads to memory loss, poor judgment, confusion, and fear.
-It is the leading cause of dementia, a terminal disease affecting about 11% of Americans 65 years and older.
-Once a patient develops the disease, there is no repairing the damage done.
-There are currently no early screening systems in place to detect the development of Alzheimer’s.
-Machine learning techniques can be used to classify brain scans according to their level of dementia.
-In order to make predictions, we are using the Open Access Series of Imaging Studies (OASIS) dataset.
-In this project we use K-Nearest Neighbors, Ensemble Methods, Multilayer Perceptron, Convolutional Neural Network, Support Vector Machine, and Class Activation Mapping to predict if a brain scan image will later develop the disease.
-Our main goal is to achieve the highest possible prediction accuracy.
-In the future, this methodology could be used in tandem with medical professional expertise for early intervention, research advancement, and clinical trial selection.
-Our best model achieved an accuracy of 98.07%.

-To read the full article wisit https://medium.com/@conoly.cravens/alzheimers-disease-prediction-using-mri-scans-414652137625.
+###The Idea :
+Alzheimer's is a brain disease that slowly gets worse over time.
+It causes memory loss, confusion, and trouble with everyday thinking.
+It's the biggest cause of dementia, and it affects a large number of older adults (roughly 11% of people aged 65+ in the US).
+Once someone starts showing symptoms, the damage to the brain can't be undone — which is why catching it early really matters.

+Right now, there isn't a simple, widely-used way to screen people for Alzheimer's before it fully develops.
+This project explores whether machine learning can help fill that gap by looking at MRI brain scans and predicting whether a person is likely to develop the disease.

+Dataset :
+We used the OASIS dataset (Open Access Series of Imaging Studies), which is a public collection of brain MRI scans, to train and test our models.

+Models :
+To find the best way to make these predictions, we experimented with several different machine learning approaches:

+K-Nearest Neighbors (KNN)
+Ensemble Methods
+Multilayer Perceptron (MLP)
+Convolutional Neural Network (CNN)
+Support Vector Machine (SVM)
+Grad-CAM (used to visualize which parts of the brain scan the model is focusing on)

+Goal :
+Our main aim was simple: get the prediction accuracy as high as possible.
+Our best-performing model reached an accuracy of 98.07%.